 1. Which UV filter do you choose?

-The filter in your sunscreen is perhaps the most decisive factor when choosing an eco-friendly sunscreen.
-Some chemical UV filters, such as oxybenzone and octinoxate, are so harmful to marine life that they have now been banned in places like Hawaii.
-They can bleach coral and affect the DNA of fish and oysters.
-Octocrylene and ethylhexyl methoxycinnamate (EHMC) are also increasingly associated with damage to marine life.
+The filter in your sunscreen might be the most decisive factor when choosing an environmentally friendly sunscreen.
+However, it's also a complicated story with many tongue-twisters.
+We'll make an attempt.
+Some chemical UV filters, such as oxybenzone and octinoxate, are so harmful to marine life that they are now banned in places like Hawaii.
+They can cause coral bleaching and damage the DNA of fish and oysters.
+The substances octocrylene and ethylhexyl methoxycinnamate (EHMC) are also increasingly linked to damage to underwater life.
+Therefore, it's good to know what type of filter is in your sunscreen.

-Nano particles in eco-friendly sunscreen
+Nanoparticles in eco-friendly sunscreen

 2. Avoid microplastics in sunscreen